AbsoluteVirtueXI/protocol-audit/README.md

 ## keystore

 - target: [keystore](./keystore/)
-  the vulnerable program can be run with:
+  the vulnerable program can be executed with:

 ```zsh
 cargo run -p app2